 The CDA can’t very well say “We have no clue what you should do”, so they give guidelines that go directly AGAINST the available evidence.
 Kind of like a Bizarro world Evidence-Based Medicine.

 Then they write “Glycemic targets should be individualized”.
 If there should not be a target, then say so.
 This is precisely what this paper describes.
 There is no evidence for benefit of tight glycemic control, yet 95% of diabetic guidelines recommend target blood glucose and tight control with medications.

 This slide compares the effect of tight glucose control on the outcomes of most importance to clinical medicine – death, heart attacks, strokes and amputation.
 Virtually all studies show there is no benefit for any of these outcomes.

 Statements published that recommend tight control have been slowly dropping since the ACCORD study.
 When study after study comes out to refute the hypothesis, you might suspect something is up.
 In 2006, most published statements still recommended tight control.
 By 2016, only 25% did.
 That is, the overwhelming majority of experts knew that tight blood glucose control was irrelevant.
 So, why do we still obsess over blood glucose numbers in T2D?

-Unfortunately, it’s likely because diabetes specialists have not yet understood that this disease is about hyperinsulinemia, not hyperglycaemia.
-The drug companies, on the other hand, are all to happy to leave the status quo, which is extraordinarily profitable for them.
+Unfortunately, it’s likely because diabetes specialists have not yet understood that this disease is about hyperinsulinemia more than hyperglycaemia.
+The drug companies, on the other hand, are all too happy to leave the status quo, which is extraordinarily profitable for them.